Major Accomplishment: Winner Tour de South-Northern Swottolia

-At age 4 he was building his own gramster-wheels and selling them.
-He used the money to invest in proper wheel-making equipment, and by age 5 he was supplying wheels to the local bicycle store.
-By age 6 he was building complete bicycles in his bedroom.
+At age four he was building his own gramster-wheels and selling them.
+He used the money to invest in proper wheel-making equipment, and by age five he was supplying wheels to the local bicycle store.
+By age six he was building complete bicycles in his bedroom.

-By age 7 he had built his first heptacycle (7-wheeled bike).
-By age 8 he had built his fist octocycle (8-wheeled bike) and by nine his first noncycle (9-wheeled bike).
-When he was 10, he built his first decicycle (10-wheeler), the prototype Ibis-99.
+By age eight he had built his fist octocycle (8-wheeled bike) and by nine his first noncycle (9-wheeled bike), the prototype Loma-99.

-He was so fascinated with the 10 wheel configuration that he stuck with it.
-Year after year he tweaked the design, improved the drive-train, strengthened and lightened the frame, and by the time he was 18, the now world-famous Loma-99 was ready.
+He was so fascinated with the 9 wheel configuration that he stuck with it.
+Year after year he tweaked the design, improved the drive-train, strengthened and lightened the frame, and by the time he was 18, the now world famous Loma-99 was ready.